Blood on the Moon: Critical response

-The film was also reviewed favorably by Variety magazine:
+The film was also reviewed favorably by Variety:

-Blood on the Moon is a terse, tightly-drawn western drama.
+Blood on the Moon is a terse, tightly drawn Western drama.
 There's none of the formula approach to its story telling.
 Picture captures the crisp style used by Luke Short in writing his western novels...Picture's pace has a false sense of leisureliness that points up several tough moments of action.
 There is a deadly knock-down and drag-out fist fight between Mitchum and Preston; a long chase across snow-covered mountains and the climax gun battle between Preston's henchmen and Mitchum, Brennan and Bel Geddes that are loaded with suspense wallop.

 Home media

 Blood on the Moon was released on Blu-ray and DVD by the Warner Archive Collection in 2020.